pmalmgren/petermalmgren.com/content/prometheus-101.md

 Operators and functions in Prometheus are basic expressions that use metrics and labels.
 They are the final piece of the puzzle that we'll need to answer questions like:

+- What percentage of requests return a 500 error code?
 - What percentage of requests execute in under 1 second?
-- What percentage of requests return a 500 error code?
-- How many requests am I doing?
+- How many requests am I serving?
-- What is the rate of application errors for the last 5 minutes?

 ### Using Operators